Saving money isn’t always the easiest or most fun task.

 So if unplanned expenses come up monthly for most people, how do people ever save money??
 This is why I think it’s extremely important for people to have a second income source, even if it’s $200 extra per month.

 Again, because we live on one income and have a super supportive spouse, the money I make from blogging helps with little projects around the house, helps me save to replace the hand-me-down furniture and eventually will help to for trips.
-Currently, I’ve made over $500 within my first 3 months of blogging combined and my goal is $1000/mo by the end of 2018.
+I made over $500 within my first 3 months of blogging combined and was making an extra $1000/mo working part-time after 10 months.

 I truly believe there’s a way to make money blogging regardless of your niche or interests!
-My first month blogging report is over 3500 words and literally tells you step by step what I did (and am still doing) to get over 10K blog pageviews in my first month and I’m over 45K in my 3rd month!
+My first month blogging report is over 3500 words and literally tells you step by step what I did (and am still doing) to get over 10K blog pageviews in my first month and over 50,ooo pageviews per month after 4 months.
 It also lists every blogging service and product I have that have helped me get here.
 Please ask me any questions if you want help getting started with a blog 🙂

-Our finances might change as our youngest heads to college in two years, so it’s my 2 year blogging goal to be making over $3000/mo within 2 years.
+Our finances might change as our youngest heads to college in two years, so it’s my 2 year blogging goal to be making over $3000/mo by next year.
 Is blogging a make money quick plan?
 Nope!
 But the beauty of blogging is it’s YOURS and it can be whatever you WANT it to be and there are SO MANY different ways to make money with a blog.
 Plus, whether you have 7 hours a week or 30 hours per week, it’s a flexible job that works around your schedule and life.

 What’s awesome about surveys is anyone can do it.
 When you’re waiting for a kids sports practice to get done or watching TV or even on the exercise bike at the gym, it’s easy to knock out a few surveys.
 If you’re retired and want a few extra easy bucks, surveys are perfect for that!
 I’m even getting my teen son started on surveys; why not teach them young to help pay their own expenses and earn a few extra bucks?